-Easter candy doesn’t just have to be a Carb Back-Loader’s dream food; even though I’d rather write an article on how bad sugar is for the body, let’s just face it: we all crave a little sweet treat every now and then.
+Easter candy doesn’t just have to be a Macro Counter or Carb Back-Loader’s dream food; no matter what your diet plan or your goals, let’s just face it: we all crave a little sweet treat every now and then.

 Before we start out—and before I started this research—all I could think about were Cadbury Eggs and Starburst Jelly Beans.
 I feel like I’ve been waiting all year for these two treats.
 How do you think they will turn out on the list?
 What are your favorites and how do you think they will fare?

 Buzzfeed.com ranked the top 17 most popular Easter candies and I’ve rearranged their ranking in order to take nutritional information and ingredients into consideration.
-Also because I know that most of my readers are hard-core fitness enthusiasts and some Carb Back-Loaders, I’ve also taken into consideration the nutritional breakdown of the candy in response to exercise and using the candy as “re-fueling” and not just a splurge.
+Also because I know that most of my readers are hard-core fitness enthusiasts, I’ve also taken into consideration the nutritional breakdown of the candy in response to exercise and using the candy as “re-fueling” and not just a “splurge.”

 CAUTION: BEWARE OF THE ‘GREDIENTS